Generation Next Childcare

 a.
 Ms. Keonna completed her studies at PGCC in May 2013 with Associates Degree in Early Childhood Education/Special Education.
 She attended online, evening and weekend classes after daycare hours.

-- In January 2019, Ms. Keonna started American Sign Language (ASL) online courses at PGCC.
+- In September 2022, Ms. Keonna will resume her American Sign Language (ASL) online courses at PGCC.
 She plans on sharing her learnings with the children, even while in progress of her certificate.

 b.
 Both providers also continue to attend a minimum of 12 hours in required courses and workshops mandated by the State of Maryland throughout each year.